-NSE Clearing communicates with market participants in different ways -
+NSE Clearing communicates with market participants in different ways-

-- 1. Advisory Committee, a Committee of Clearing member representatives to advice NSE Clearing's Board on non-regulatory matters - 2.
+- 1. Member Service Department of NSE Clearing Limited - 2.
 Member associations - 3.
 Annual customer satisfaction surveys - 4.
 Regular meetings with members at each regional level

 Through these channels, NSE Clearing incorporates the views of the markets in its business decisions such as scope of products, use of technology and procedures etc.